Twoleaps/Machine-Learning-L1/README.md

 > Loading and processing data

-> Input Data exploration and visualization
+> Input data exploration and visualization

 > Data trasnformation suitable for algorithm

 > Choosing the correct algorithm for your problem

-> Performance Measurement of your algorithm
+> Performance measurement of your algorithm